Chalwk77/HALO-SCRIPT-PROJECTS/INDEV/Battle Royale/about.md

 - Game doesn't end with the last man standing
 - ~~Time remaining HUD keeps resetting when the zone shrinks.~~
 - ~~Nuke is crashing the server.~~
-- Players are given too many golden bullets (based on weapon clip size).
-Needs to be limited to 3 max?
+- ~~Players are given too many golden bullets.
+Needs to be limited to 3 max?~~
 - When receiving an overshield from a loot crate, you won't see the shield bar change until you take damage.<br/>
   Unfortunately, this is a limitation of Halo's net code.